iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/4-FamiliarsWithKubernetesControlplaneAndWorkernodeComponents.md

 - **Kubelet**: This is the primary node agent that communicates with the API server to ensure that containers are running in a pod.

+**This need to be execute from the worker nodes as the root user.**

 `Get the status of kubelet`
 ```bash
 systemctl status kubelet